Introduction

 - Carbohydrates: 15-20g

-Data Insight: Compared to a fried chicken and gravy dish, this slow cooker version offers significantly lower fat and calorie content, making it a healthier comfort food option.
+Data Insight: When compared to a fried chicken and gravy dish, this slow cooker chicken version is considerably lower in calories and fat amount, making it a healthier and more nutritious comfort food choice.

 Healthier Alternatives for the Recipe

-- Lower Sodium: Use low-sodium chicken broth and opt for a low-sodium or homemade gravy mix.
+- Lower sodium: Make use of low-sodium or reduced sodium chicken broth and choose a low-sodium recipe for gravy or a homemade chicken mix.

-- Creative Swaps: Try adding nutrients and color with a handful of frozen peas or corn during the last 30 minutes of cooking.
+- Creative swaps: Add nutrients or color by adding the frozen peas or corn or tomatoes or spinach in the final 30 minutes of cooking.

 Serving Suggestions

-- Vegetable Power: Pair with steamed green beans, roasted broccoli, or a fresh side salad.
+- Vegetable Power: Serve with steaming green beans or roasted broccoli or an enticing vegetable soup or fresh salad.

 Common Mistakes to Avoid